zeromq/zproject/README.md

 </class>
 ```

-This would cause the following `@interface` to be generated inside of `include/myclass.h`.
-Note that if `include/myclass.h` has other handwritten content outside of the `@interface` this content will be retained.
+This model will cause the following `@interface` to be generated inside of
+`include/myclass.h`.
+Note that if `include/myclass.h` has other handwritten
+content outside of the `@interface` section this content will be retained.
+If
+the header file does not exist zproject will create it.

 ```c
 //  @warning THE FOLLOWING @INTERFACE BLOCK IS AUTO-GENERATED BY ZPROJECT!